Izziemirg/Survival_Analysis_ML/README.md

 E-commerce Survival Analysis

 This repository contains a machine learning project focused on Survival Analysis within an e-commerce context.
-The primary objective is to model and predict the "time-to-event"—specifically, how long a product remains on the market before being purchased.
+The primary objective is to model and predict the "time-to-event," specifically, how long a product remains on the market before being purchased.

 Project Overview